DStanarevic/WCCI-Spring2017-CLE/Expectations.md

 - Keep a positive attitude and be solution oriented (refocus frustration on problem solving)
 - Understand how students learn and flex based on student needs
 - Be consistent in communication (expressing availability)
+- Hold teammates accountable for not holding themselves accountable
+- Respect each other, especially for communication styles, approach others with empathy
+- Be nice: compassionate and patient
+- Roadmapping and benchmarking for student progress
+- Be on time
+- Availability and consistent communication
+- Have funnnnnnnn!!!!!!